Code size limitation persist

-The correct IAR Embedded Workbench version is "in use", but the problem persist.
+Correct IAR Embedded Workbench is "in use", but the problem persist.

 Check that you are indeed using a proper IAR Embedded Workbench variant (that is, without the size-limitation).

 This procedure differs depending on the License Management System used.
-Since most products have made the transition to LMS2, we focus on this case.
-(If you are using the older system, please see the 'LMS1' sections below.)
+(If you are using the legacy system (in use till 2012-2013), please see further below.)

 Open the license manager by selecting "License Manager" in the Help menu in the IAR Embedded Workbench IDE.